 - Meet a minimum gross annual income of $24,000 for the current and previous year, and submit satisfactory proof-of-income (cosigners)

 - $25 monthly payment

-Ascent offers a wide range of repayment terms (5-, 7-, 10-, 12-, 15, 20- year terms).
-Borrowers can start full principal and interest payments nine months after graduation.
+Ascent offers a wide range of repayment terms (5-, 7-, 10-, 12-, 15-, and 20-year terms).
+Borrowers can defer full principal and interest payments until nine months after graduation.

-Why we chose it: We chose LendKey as the best marketplace because, besides partnering with a large network of loan providers, the company also services student loans.
+Why we chose it: We chose LendKey as the best marketplace because it partners with a large network of loan providers and the company also services student loans.

 - Partners with credit unions and community banks